 Hezbollah decided to use pagers after its Secretary General Hassan Nasrallah had warned that mobiles phones are more dangerous than Israeli spies

-Hundreds of members of the Lebanese paramilitary group Hezbollah were targeted after their pagers exploded simultaneously in Lebanon and Syria on Tuesday.
+Hundreds of members of the Lebanese paramilitary group Hezbollah were killed after their pagers exploded simultaneously in Lebanon and Syria on Tuesday.
 At least nine people were killed while around 3,000 more were injured.
 One of the injured was Iran's envoy to Beirut.

-Why did Hezbollah operatives use pagers?
+Why did Hezbollah operatives user pagers?

 THE WEEK had earlier reported that Hezbollah militants had resorted to using pagers as the main means to communicate as they cannot capture sound, don’t have cameras and leave very low digital signature.